This article on facts about Tibet was last updated in June 2020.

 The list of things that surprised me about Tibet is quite long, but I will attempt to highlight the most relevant, the top things that most people don’t know about Tibet or that will surprise any traveler to the oft-called Shangri-la.

-- 1. Tibet is developed and it has incredible infrastructure
+- Unknown Tibet fact: It’s developed & it has incredible infrastructure

-- 2. The issue of the Dalai Lama and the Panchen Lama
+- Interesting fact about Tibet: The Dalai Lama & Panchen Lama issue

-- 3. The highest country on the planet
+- Unique fact about Tibet: It’s highest country on the planet

-- 7. Cold and high, but without snow
+- Weather fact about Tibet: Cold & high, but without snow

-- 8. Tibet was not always a peaceful nation
+- Historic fact about Tibet: It wasn’t always a peaceful nation

-- 9. Yak meat, yak butter, yak hair
+- Food Tibet fact: Yak meat, yak butter, yak hair

-- 10. Photos of the Dalai Lama are illegal
+- Insane fact about Tibet: Photos of the Dalai Lama are illegal

-- 11. Shangri-la is the result of a misspelling
+- Great fact about Tibet: Shangri-la is the result of a misspelling

-1. Tibet is developed and it has incredible infrastructure
+Unknown Tibet fact: It’s developed & it has incredible infrastructure

 I visited with the utopian idea in my head that Tibet was going to be a peaceful and isolated place resembling Bhutan.
 But Tibet, or the Tibetan Autonomous Region, is a Chinese occupied territory that became part of China in 1950 and, as a result, for good or for bad, infrastructure has developed dramatically.